Vivianwcao/Stock-Trading-App/README.md

 # Stock Trading App

-> Serverless Python application on AWS Lambda backed by SQLite on AWS EFS, featuring SnapTrade API integration, custom position analytics, a virtual trade calculator, and a Netlify web interface.
+> A tailored trade-tracking application that ingests multi-account API data into a custom database engine to compute non-standard position metrics and simulate trade outcomes.

 ---